Prosecutors seek life for New Mexico man who killed family

 Prosecutors said Griego also had plans to commit a mass shooting at a public place and had loaded guns into the family van in preparation.
 He ended up meeting his 12-year-old girlfriend instead.

 In 2016, a children’s court judge found that Griego showed he was treatable, placing him on track for release on his 21st birthday after he received two more years of therapy.
-The New Mexico Court of Appeals overturned that decision in 2018, saying the judge assigned to the case at the time didn’t consider some testimony presented by the prosecution.
+The New Mexico Court of Appeals overturned that decision in 2018.

 After turning 21, Griego was transferred to the Metropolitan Detention Center in Albuquerque pending the outcome of his case.

-Despite the concerns of some of Griego’s relatives, his attorneys have held out hope that he would be sentenced to probation and continued treatment.
+Despite the concerns of some relatives, Griego’s attorneys are hopeful he can be sentenced to probation and continued treatment.

+Taylor suggested during the hearing that mental health services are lacking within the prison system.
+He read a letter to the judge from Nathaniel Jouett, another teen who was sentenced earlier this year to decades in prison for a deadly shooting at a New Mexico library.

+In the letter, the 18-year-old Jouett writes that he was taken off his medication and is now “surrounded by violence, drugs and negativity.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.